aregtech/areg-sdk/README.md

 ## Call to action[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#call-to-action)

 We encourage the developer community to get involved and contribute to the growth of the AREG SDK.
+Join AREG SDK community and collaborate with AREG developers.
 Here’s how you can help:

 - Check out our list of [open issues](https://github.com/aregtech/areg-sdk/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) where assistance is needed.
 - If you have suggestions or need new features, open a [new issue](https://github.com/aregtech/areg-sdk/issues) or start a [discussion](https://github.com/aregtech/areg-sdk/discussions).
 - For pull requests, ensure that the code adheres to our coding style and allow time for review and testing.

-For commercial support, training, or partnership inquiries, reach out to **info[at]aregtech[dot]com**.

-Lastly, please consider [**starring** the AREG SDK on GitHub](https://github.com/aregtech/areg-sdk/) to support the project and help grow our community!
+Lastly, help us grow the AREG SDK community by **giving a star** on GitHub!
+Whether you’re working on **embedded applications**, **multiprocessing and multithreading applications**, **real-time data transfer**, **IoT applications**, or **microservices architecture**, your support helps us continue to improve this cutting-edge communication framework.

 <div align="right"><kbd><a href="#table-of-contents">↑ Back to top ↑</a></kbd></div>